stanleynguyen/corolization/README.md

 From the example above, we can see that the neural net has learnt a bit to imitate the general shape of the object in the black-and-white image, although the result is far from "comprehensible" by standards of human vision.

 We realised that it is quite tedious to train a "from scratch" generator with the black-and-white input to perform decently.
 It would be more reasonable to leverage on what we already have as input (black-and-white image) and generate the colour layers.
-This would require using a colour space that has "lightness" as one of its channels, such as HSL, LUV or Lab, so that the neural net can be trained to output the 2 colour layers, and we would just have to concatenate the lightness layer to get the final image.
+This would require using a colour space that has "lightness" as one of its channels, such as HSL, YUV or Lab, so that the neural net can be trained to output the 2 colour layers, and we would just have to concatenate the lightness layer to get the final image.
 We decided to try out this approach.

 ### The "over-generic" colorizer